atanudev2001/expense-app/README.md

 # ExpenseApp
-  1)fake service ready and routing done
+Login ready with full authentication and authorization